In Packet

 Sequential Reading

 Decode methods maintain an internal offset.
 Each read advances the position.
-Cannot rewind or re-read data.
+Use set_offset() to rewind if you need to re-read data.

 Example